April 2

 Do I Need Special Bags for an Edge Sealer or a Chamber Sealer?

-So even though a chamber sealer is a bigger initial expense, you'll save money in the long run because the bags are substantially cheaper.
+So even though a chamber vacuum sealer is a bigger initial expense, you'll save money in the long run because the bags are substantially cheaper.

 Do I Need to Buy the Same Brand of Vacuum Bags as My Vacuum Sealer?